<?xml version="1.0" encoding="UTF-8"?>

 <dc:creator>Chaplain59</dc:creator>

-<guid isPermaLink="false">1046@http://gracyk.com/forum/</guid>
+<guid isPermaLink="false">1046@https://gracyk.com/forum/</guid>

 <description>&#60;p&#62;Greetings, I came across a phonograph at a flea market.
 It seems to be in good shape.
 The turntable turns smoothly and quietly.
 It didn't have a needle.
 In the top of the lid there was a plaque that said, &#34;Mason And Wheeler.&#34; The cabinet appeared to be in excellent condition.
 I just took two pictures of it hoping I could find information on the internet.
 No luck so far.
 And I couldn't figure out how to post the pictures on here.
 Does anyone know anything about this phonograph?
 Is it worth the $280 that is being asked for it?
 Thanks.